pablobernabeu/website-files/content/home/presentations.md

 weight = 80  # Order that this section will appear.

 title = "Presentations"
-subtitle = "In addition, lectures and lab meeting presentations are available at https://osf.io/nuvby."
+subtitle = "In addition, some lab meeting presentations are available at https://osf.io/nuvby."

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.